 Keep things on the dark side and go for a look that embraces your natural shade.
 If you’ve got very dark tresses, caramel, chocolate and cocoa balayage highlights will look stunning when applied from the mid-lengths down to the ends of your hair.
-Credit: @mrhairartistry
+Credit: @luxyhair

 Classic Brown Balayage

-Think soft, barely-there colour for your most natural look yet!
+Think soft, has-she-hasn’t-she colour for your most natural look yet!
 The ends combine varying shades of browns, with just a tiny hint of blonde, for that extra depth.
 This will ensure that your colour never looks flat, working with your natural base tones to enhance every strand!
 Credit: @courneygus_hair

 Subtle Balayage on Brown Hair